skokielibrary/spl-content/_content/mandy/resources--homework-help.markdown

 ###[ONLINE BOOKS](http://encore.skokielibrary.info/iii/encore/search/C__S%28%28Marshall%20Cavendish%20ebooks%29%20%7C%20%28abdo%20digital%29%20%7C%20%28Marshall%20Cavendish%20ebooks%29%20%7C%20%28my%20capstone%20library%29%29%20f%3Ae__Orightresult__U?lang=eng&suite=beta)
 Read ebook biographies, histories, country and state books, and other titles written especially for elementary and middle-school readers.
-[Brodie, I beleive this was inserted by Annabelle.
+[Brodie, I believe this was inserted by Annabelle.
 I really like including it, but now that we are categorizing things, maybe we should also include a link to the catalog (i.e., "For more books...") as well as a link to our booklists (if those are even included on the new site.)

 ##Skokie schools